Isthmian League: Former members

 Several previous members of the Isthmian League have reached the English Football League.
-In its earlier years, the Football League didn't directly promote teams from the Non-League system on merit; instead, holding regular elections, for which any Non-League side could apply to enter.
+In its earlier years, the Football League did not directly promote teams from the non-League system on merit, instead holding regular elections, for which any non-League side could apply to enter.
 In practice, only the most ambitious non-League sides put themselves forward for election, and success was uncommon (outside of divisional expansions, from 1945 to its abolition in 1987, only seven clubs were successful in vying for admission to the League).
-No Isthmian League member ever put themselves forward for election to the Football League, but Wimbledon were elected as a Southern League member, having left the Isthmian League in 1964.
+No Isthmian League member ever put themselves forward for election to the Football League, but Wimbledon were elected as a Southern League member in 1977, having left the Isthmian League 13 years earlier.

 The first ex-Isthmian League team to reach the Football League was Wimbledon in 1977, followed subsequently by Maidstone United (1989), Wycombe Wanderers (1993), Yeovil Town (2003), Dagenham & Redbridge (2007), Aldershot Town (2008), Stevenage (2010), AFC Wimbledon (2011), and Sutton United (2021).
 Bromley became the most recent former member to be promoted to the Football League, winning promotion in 2024.